berkeley-scf/tutorial-dask-future/python-dask.md

 z = dask.delayed(add)(x, y)
 z.compute()

-z.visualize()
+z.visualize(filename = 'task_graph.svg')
 ```

-`visualize` uses the graphviz package to illustrate the task graph (similar to a directed acyclic graph in a statistical model and to how tensorflow organizes its computations).
+`visualize` uses the `graphviz` package to illustrate the task graph (similar to a directed acyclic graph in a statistical model and to how tensorflow organizes its computations).

 One can also tell Dask to always delay evaluation of a given function: